Curculigo capitulata

 Curculigo capitulata is a species of stout herb that belongs to the family Hypoxidaceae.
 It is known by the common names palm grass, whale back, and weevil lily, and by various synonyms, including Molineria capitulata.
-It ranges from the Himalayas and eastern India through Indochina, southern China, Malesia, and New Guinea to Queensland and the Solomon Islands.
+It ranges from the Himalayas and eastern India through Indochina, southern China, Malesia, and New Guinea to Queensland, Australia, and the Solomon Islands.
 The plant has yellow flowers and oblong, papery pleated leaves with very short stems.
 In China and India, the plant has traditional uses as medicine to treat diseases such as hemorrhoids, asthma, and consumptive cough.
 In Southeast Asia, the plant is also used as food wrapping and the fibres are used to make fishing nets, ropes and false hair.
 However, in recent years Molineria capitulata is more often used as ornamental plants in gardens.
 In recent studies, M. capitulata was also found to have potential in treating several chronic diseases due to its high antifungal, antioxidant, cytotoxic, thrombolytic, anti-inflammatory, and analgesic activities.